wynessgp/sqa-risk-recreation/docs/bva/domain/TradeInManager.md

   - collection containing one of each cards (infantry, calvary, artillery)

 Output:
-- integer values in [0, 55] for armies player should receive
+- 0, 4, 6, 8, 10, 12, 15, 20, 25, 30, 35, 40, 45, 50, 55
-- true/false for whether number of traded-in sets are updated
+- Illegal Argument Exception, Illegal State Exception

 ## BVA Step 4
 (Note: will be using Each-choice to test, instead of All-combination)
 ### Test value 1
-Input: 0 traded-in sets, empty collection
+Input: 0 traded-in sets, with one infantry card and one artillery card

-Output: 0, false
+Output: illegal argument exception

 ### Test value 2
-Input: 1 traded-in set, collection with one wild card
+Input: 1 traded-in set, collection with one cavalry card and one wild card

-Output: 0, false
+Output: illegal argument exception

 ### Test value 3
-Input: 5 traded-in sets, collection with one infantry card
+Input: 5 traded-in sets, collection with two infantry card

-Output: 0, false
+Output: illegal argument exception

 ### Test value 4
-Input: 13 traded-in sets, collection with one cavalry card
+Input: 13 traded-in sets, collection with two cavalry card

-Output: 0, false
+Output: illegal argument exception

 ### Test value 5
-Input: 14 traded-in sets, collection with one artillery card
+Input: 14 traded-in sets, collection with two artillery card

-Output: 0, false
+Output: illegal state exception

 ### Test value 6
 Input: 2 traded-in sets, collection with one infantry card and two cavalry cards

-Output: 0, false
+Output: 0

 ### Test value 7
 Input: 0 traded-in sets, collection with one wild card and two infantry cards

-Output: 4, true
+Output: 4

 ### Test value 8
 Input: 13 traded-in sets, collection with one wild card, one cavalry card, and one artillery card

-Output: 55, true
+Output: 55

 ### Test value 9
 Input: 14 traded-in sets, collection with one wild card, one cavalry card, and one artillery card

-Output: 0, false
+Output: illegal state exception

 ### Test value 10
 Input: 3 traded-in sets, collection with two wild card and one infantry cards

-Output: 10, true
+Output: 10

 ### Test value 11
 Input: 5 traded-in sets, collection with one infantry card, one calvary card, and one artillery card

-Output: 15, true
+Output: 15

 ### Test value 12
 Input: 6 traded-in sets, size 3 collection with only infantry

-Output: 20, true
+Output: 20

 ### Test value 13
 Input: 13 traded-in sets, size 3 collection with only cavalry

-Output: 55, true
+Output: 55

 ### Test value 14
 Input: 14 traded-in sets, size 3 collection with only artillery

-Output: 0, false
+Output: illegal state exception

 ### Test value 15
 Input: 0 traded-in sets, collection with two wild cards and two infantry cards

-Output: 0, false
+Output: illegal argument exception

 ### Test value 16
 Input: 3 traded-in sets, collection with two infantry cards and two cavalry cards

-Output: 0, false
+Output: illegal argument exception

 ### Test value 17
 Input: 13 traded-in sets, collection with one artillery card and three infantry cards

-Output: 0, false
+Output: illegal argument exception

 ### Test value 18
 Input: 14 traded-in sets, collection with one wild card, one infantry card, one calvary card, and one artillery card

-Output: 0, false
+Output: illegal state exception

-# method: verifyValidCombo():boolean
+# method: verifyValidCombo(attemptedCards: Set<Card>):boolean

 ## BVA Step 1
-Input: the set of cards
+Input: the set of 3 cards that the player chooses to trade in for troops

 Output: "yes" if the set is a valid set to be traded, else "no"